magmide/magmide/posts/comparisons-with-other-projects.md

 An important question to ask of any project is: "How is the project different than X?" or more probingly: "Why build this new project instead of just using X?
 Why can't X address your needs?"
 This page attempts to thorougly answer that question.

-Many comparisons with other tools aren't actually that interesting, since the projects don't even have the same goals, or the comparison project isn't "maxed out" in one of Magma's main features [(logical/computational/expressive power)](https://github.com/blainehansen/magma#is-this-design-too-ambitious-is-it-just-everything-and-the-kitchen-sink).
+Many comparisons with other tools aren't actually that interesting, since the projects don't even have the same goals, or the comparison project isn't "maxed out" in one of Magmide's main features [(logical/computational/expressive power)](https://github.com/blainehansen/magmide#is-this-design-too-ambitious-is-it-just-everything-and-the-kitchen-sink).
 Let's get all these out of the way:

 - Rust/LLVM: Not maxed out in logical power, can't prove correctness.
 - Liquid Haskell: Not maxed out in logical power since we only have refinement types and not a full type theory.
 Not maxed out in computational power since Haskell doesn't easily allow bare metal operations.
 - [Ivy](http://microsoft.github.io/ivy/language.html): Only a first order logic, so not maxed out in logical power.
 - TLA+: Not maxed out in logical power, isn't a fully dependent type theory.
-This means that TLA+ could be implemented *in* Magma.
+This means that TLA+ could be implemented *in* Magmide.
 - Isabelle/HOL, ACL2, PVS, Twelf: Not maxed out in logical power, [missing either dependent types, higher order logic, or general `Prop` types](http://adam.chlipala.net/cpdt/html/Cpdt.Intro.html). https://github.com/sslab-gatech/Rudra https://github.com/project-oak/rust-verification-tools